xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 Additionally, the audit process incorporates counterfactual analysis, allowing operators to assess alternative outcomes.
 For instance, the system may indicate that if no action is taken, packet loss is expected to increase by 20% in the next ten minutes.
 This capability enhances operational decision-making by providing a comparative assessment of different actions.

 To further ensure reliability, the module includes a mechanism to detect potential biases or hallucinations in LLM-generated outputs.
-If an LLM decision is based on incomplete or uncertain data, the system flags it accordingly, allowing operators to make informed judgments.
+If an LLM agent decision is based on incomplete or uncertain data, the system flags it accordingly, allowing operators to make informed judgments.
 For example, if real-time telemetry data is insufficient, the system may indicate that the confidence in a particular recommendation is low.

 By integrating these Explainability features, the Operator Audit Module strengthens human oversight, ensuring that LLM-generated configurations align with business policies, security requirements, and regulatory standards.
 This structured approach enhances accountability and mitigates risks associated with automated decision-making.